Last Updated: December 17, 2022

-But if you want to know, here's the short version:
+But if you want to know, here is the short version.

-1. Strategic planning isn't as focused on maps, physical conditions, design, relationships among buildings and uses, and therefore physical solutions as most city planning is.
-Compared to typical community planning, strategic planning is much more likely to recognize outside threats from forces that can't be controlled within the community.
+2. Compared to typical community planning, strategic planning is much more likely to recognize outside threats from trends and forces that can't be controlled within the community.

-3. The city plan often is more concerned with setting forth a vision and an ideal future state on a broad range of topics, as detailed on our page about comprehensive plan contents.
+4. The city plan often is more concerned with setting forth a vision and an ideal future state on a broad range of topics, as detailed on our page about comprehensive plan contents.
 Strategic planning by nature involves identifying what steps are needed to take us from here to there.
 Typically strategic planning devotes less energy to developing a vision.

-4. City planning tends to research everything but the kitchen sink, and then not draw conclusions about some of the facts unearthed.
+5. City planning tends to research everything but the kitchen sink, and then not draw conclusions about some of the facts unearthed.
 We should say that the best city plans do address the hard realities of implementation, but many do not.
 Strategic planning may gather much less information, and in fact could result in a viable product on the basis of a single brainstorming session.

-Rising in popularity is the technique of power mapping.
+Rising in popularity again is the old community organizer technique of power mapping.
 Instead of identifying strengths, weaknesses, threats, and opportunities, this technique begins with a problem or issue and then identifies organizations and individuals who might help solve that problem.